greglank/greglank.github.io/ncaa.md

 <img src="images/ncaa-crop.jpg" alt="First place after one weekend in the NCAA pool">

 I wanted to know which teams I should root for in the upcoming weekend of games in order to keep my unexpected first-place run alive.
-I thought there might be some unintuitive rooting interests, such as rooting against a team that I picked to win a game because that team's losing might hurt my closest competition more.
+I thought there might be some counter-intuitive rooting interests, such as rooting against a team that I picked to win a game because that team's losing might hurt my closest competition more.

 To find out, I wrote a rough-and-tumble Java program that enumerated all possible outcomes of the tournament (it simply gave each team a 50/50 chance to win each game), and for each outcome compared the resulting score of my bracket to the scores of my closest competition.
 From there it determined the teams I most needed to root for and the teams I most needed to root against.